BallAerospace/COSMOS/_docs/system.md

 STALENESS_SECONDS 30 # Default
 {% endhighlight %}

+### ENABLE_DNS (COSMOS 3.5.0+)
+Enable DNS allows you to enable reverse DNS lookups for when tools connect to the Command and Telemetry Server's pre-identified socket or to any target using the TCPIP Server Interface.
+As of COSMOS 3.5.0 the default is to not use DNS.

+{% highlight bash %}
+Example Usage: ENABLE_DNS
+{% endhighlight %}

 ### DISABLE_DNS
 Disable DNS allows you to disable reverse DNS lookups for when tools connect to the Command and Telemetry Server's pre-identified socket or to any target using the TCPIP Server Interface.
-This is useful when you are in an environment where DNS is not available such as a SCIF.
-The default is to use DNS.
+This is useful when you are in an environment where DNS is not available.
+As of COSMOS 3.5.0 the default is to not use DNS.

 {% highlight bash %}
 Example Usage: DISABLE_DNS
 {% endhighlight %}

-### ENABLE_SOUND (COSMOS 3.4.3+)
+### ENABLE_SOUND (COSMOS 3.5.0+)
 Enable sound makes any prompts that occur in ScriptRunner/TestRunner make an audible sound when they popup to alert the operator of needed input.

 {% highlight bash %}